CtrlK

 Workflow Clarity

-The setup flow (create app → set env vars → authenticate → use API) is reasonably clear, but there are no explicit validation checkpoints or error recovery steps.
-The anti-patterns section mentions error handling but doesn't show how to implement it.
-No verification step after authentication setup.
+The setup steps (create app → env vars → authenticate → use) are sequenced but lack validation checkpoints.
+There's no explicit verification step after authentication beyond a print statement, no error handling workflow for rate limits or failed auth, and the anti-patterns section mentions error handling but doesn't show how to implement it.

 2 / 3